NEXT MERLYNSTON EVENTS

 6. Merlynston Railway Station (from Plaisted Rd to Boundary Rd)

 The station car park is very drab at present although there are a small number of shade trees.
-Cyclists have to leave the path and move onto the road from Plaisted.
+Cyclists have to leave the path and move onto the road from Plaisted and Bain Avenue.
 It would be great to develop the car parking areas in the future and integrate the bikes and greenery better.

 Below are three images of the Merlynston train station carpark (east of train line).
 Currently cyclists are diverted here onto the road.